Introduction

 Better to go to Troy, young Achilles, and achieve everlasting fame, than stay at home and live like a sheep.

 In my essay “How to prevent War” I proposed that the primary motivation for humans is to reproduce, because it’s programmed into our selfish genes.
 Am I not contradicting myself with the above?
 Well not if you ask why do people crave group acceptance?
-Lots of group acceptance means more people will like you and that means more sex and therefore more reproduction if male or better genes if female.
+Lots of group acceptance means more people will like you and that means more sex and therefore more reproduction if male or better genes to choose if female.
 But why seek everlasting fame after you have reproduced?
 Well your genes want to be passed on, not just to the next generation, but also into all the future generations to come.
 If you are famous, wont all your children be attractive too?
 And their children also?
 This makes sense to me, rather than a hierarchy of needs.
 High group acceptance ie status (and the power and wealth that goes with it) gives your genes an advantage in the natural selection game, now and well into the future.
 This explains why hereditary honours were the most coveted reward a monarch could bestow on a loyal subject.
 It rewards not just your self but your future generations.

 But choose your social group wisely.